-When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as yule log fire in time for the opening of the Christmas Market on the last Friday of November.
-That said, 2021 has presented the city with some challenges, and as the Christmas Market will open on time on November 26th, it seems the city's typical holiday illuminations will be delayed and not ready.
-The whole thing is due to an embarrassing contract dispute, but we're sure the city will have it sorted soon, and that by early December we'll see festive decorations around the market square and many streets of the Old Town, including Floriańska, Sienna, Grodzka, Bracka, Szewska and Sławkowska.
+When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as a yule log fire in time for the opening of the Christmas Market on the last Friday of November.
+You can expect to see festive decorations around the market square and many streets of the Old Town, including Floriańska, Sienna, Grodzka, Bracka, Szewska and Sławkowska.
 The romantic Bernatka footbridge, crossing the Wisła river into Podgórze, will also be lit up in holiday style.

 What is Traditional Polish Christmas Food?Traditional Polish Christmas food can be effectively put into categories - 'Market food' and ‘Wigilia.’